shaunpersad/redu/README.md

     }
 };
 /**
-* Here we are exporting the StoreComponent, which will end up being mounted to the DOM.
+* Here we are exporting the StoreComponent that wraps ComponentA, which will end up being mounted to the DOM.
 */
 export default Store;
 ```